Support Page Content

 How do I register for a seminar?

-There are two ways to sign up for seminars: Online (preferred) or by contacting the seminar leader once the new semester schedule is released in early August.
-You can also signup at the Rendezvous on campus on Friday, Aug.
-12 in the University Union.
+There are two ways to sign up for seminars: Online (preferred) or by contacting the seminar leader once the new semester schedule is released on Aug.
+7. Online signups for Programs begin Aug.
+14. You can also signup at the Orientation and Open House on campus on Friday, Aug.
+18 in the University Union.

 Virtual Parking Permits